 ACUVAIL (ketorolac tromethamine) by AbbVie is anti-inflammatory drug which, when administered systemically, has demonstrated analgesic, anti-inflammatory, and anti-pyretic activity.
-Approved for postoperative pain, postoperative inflammation.
 First approved in 2009.

-ACUVAIL is in peak lifecycle with modest Part D spending ($174K in 2023); brand team is likely focused on maintaining market share against rising competitive pressure (8/10).
+Product is in peak lifecycle stage with modest Medicare utilization; brand team likely focused on maintaining market share in a competitive ophthalmology segment.

 anti-inflammatory drug which, when administered systemically, has demonstrated analgesic, anti-inflammatory, and anti-pyretic activity.
 The mechanism of its action is thought to be due to its ability to inhibit prostaglandin biosynthesis.